Lean Office

 Below are three examples of processes to which we can apply lean office principles and examples of waste we might find:

-Let’s consider the service department at an auto dealership not far from where I live.
+• Let’s consider the service department at an auto dealership not far from where I live.
 About two years ago, the process by which a customer would check his/her automobile in for service was:

-The new process is as follows:
+• The new process is as follows:

-The new process takes less than 15 minutes from start to finish.
+• The new process takes less than 15 minutes from start to finish.
 This very simple example shows that delays can be eliminated by re-balancing work, eliminating steps, re-locating people and processes, and applying other lean concepts.

-Click here to subscribe to our free e-newsletter Learning to Lean and receive three articles like this one each month.
+Click here to subscribe to our free e-newsletter Learning to Lean and receive a free template plus articles and videos each month.